cmorty/lejos/trunk/release/lejos_nxj/README.txt

 New users should read the tutorial at http://lejos.sourceforge.net/nxt/nxj/tutorial/.

 Eclipse users should install the plugin from the update site http:/lejos.sourceforge.net/tools/eclipse/plugin/nxj

-Netbeans uses should look at the Netbeans page in the tutorial to see how to use leJOS in Netbeans.

 What is new in this release